 It's all heading for an unmissable season in the Premier League.
 And whether you want to watch online, on TV, on your smartphone or tablet, or to listen on the radio, whether you're after live football or just the goals and highlights – we've got you covered.

 Watch live Premier League matches for free in the UK

-There are 92 games left of the Premier League season.
-Sky Sports has the rights to most with 64 games but, of those, only 39 are exclusive and 25 will be free-to-air on Pick (Freeview channel 11, Virgin Media channel 165, Freesat channel 164).
-BT Sport has 20 games which will only be available to BT Sport customers.
+There are plenty of games left of the Premier League season.
+Sky Sports has had the rights to most fixtures with 64 games but, of those, only 39 are exclusive with 25 free-to-air on Pick (Freeview channel 11, Virgin Media channel 165, Freesat channel 164).
+BT Sport will hav had 20 games which will only be available to BT Sport customers.

-There will also be four free-to-air games on the BBC and four free-to-air games on Amazon, too.
+Four free-to-air games have been scheduled on the BBC and another four free-to-air on Amazon, too.
 Make sure you've got your VPN handy if you're stuck abroad.

 Now TV Sky Sports Month Pass for £25/month

-Watch 64 Premier League games in six weeks, as well as all remaining Football League fixtures and play-offs, with this impressive Now TV discount on its Sky Sports Month Pass.
+Watch the lion's share of the Premier League games, as well as all remaining Football League fixtures and play-offs, with this impressive Now TV discount on its Sky Sports Month Pass.
 Add the Boost Pass for £3/month to get full 1080p HD, 5.1 Dolby surround sound and watch on three screens at once.View Deal